indirect/andre.arko.net/_posts/2018-10-25-parsing-logs-230x-faster-with-rust.md

 ### maybe rust?

-After shelving the problem again, I thought of it while idly wondering if there was anything that I'd like to use [Rust](TODO) for.
-I'd heard good things about [fast JSON](TODO) and [fast text search](TODO) in Rust, so it seemed like it might be a good fit.
+After shelving the problem again, I thought of it while idly wondering if there was anything that I'd like to use [Rust](https://www.rust-lang.org/en-US/) for.
+I'd heard good things about [fast JSON](https://github.com/serde-rs/json-benchmark#-cargo-run---release---bin-json-benchmark) and [fast text search](https://blog.burntsushi.net/ripgrep/) in Rust, so it seemed like it might be a good fit.

-It turns out [`serde`](TODO), the Rust JSON library, is super, super fast.
-It tries very hard to not allocate, and it can deserialize 1GB of JSON into Rust structs in 2 seconds flat.
+It turns out [`serde`](https://serde.rs), the Rust JSON library, is  super fast.
+It tries very hard to not allocate, and it can deserialize the (uncompressed) 1GB of JSON into Rust structs in 2 seconds flat.

-Impressed by how fast Rust was at JSON, I searched for "rust parsing" and found [`nom`](TODO), a parser combinator library.
+Impressed by how fast Rust was at JSON, I searched for "rust parsing" and found [`nom`](https://github.com/Geal/nom), a parser combinator library.
 After a few nights of work, I had a working parser combinator that did what I wanted, and I used it to parse the same log files.
 Excitingly, it could parse a 1GB logfile in just 3 minutes, which felt like a huge win coming from ~30 minutes in Python on Glue.

-While wondering if there was a way to make it faster, I started re-reading the `nom` docs carefully, and that's when I noticed that "sometimes, `nom` can be almost as fast as `regex`". 🤦🏻‍♂️ Feeling pretty silly, I went and rewrote my rust program to use the `regex` crate, and sure enough it got 3x faster.
-Down to 60 seconds per file, 30x as fast as Python in Spark in Glue.
+While wondering if there was a way to make it faster, I started re-reading the `nom` docs carefully, and that's when I noticed that "sometimes, `nom` can be almost as fast as `regex`". 🤦🏻‍♂️ Feeling pretty silly, I went and rewrote my rust program to use the [`regex`](https://github.com/rust-lang/regex#regex) crate, and sure enough it got 3x faster.
+Down to 60 seconds per file, or 30x as fast as Python in Spark in Glue.
 Even 2x faster than the Ruby prototype!
 (Though that comparison isn't very fair because the Python and Rust versions collect more data.)

-At that point, I excitedly shared how fast my Rust version was with [@reinh](TODO)... and his response was "WHY IS IT SO SLOW ANDRÉ YOU MUST PROFILE IT".
+At that point, I excitedly shared how fast my Rust version was with [@reinh](https://twitter.com/reinh)... and his response was "WHY IS IT SO SLOW YOU MUST PROFILE IT".
 I'm still not sure how much of that was a joke, since it was already 30x faster than my last version.
 But I was curious, so I started looking into how to profile programs in Rust.

 ### release mode

 The first thing I learned about profiling programs in Rust is that you have to do it with compiler optimizations turned on.
 Which I was not doing. 🤯 Rerunning the exact same Rust program while passing the `--release` flag to `cargo` turned on compiler optimizations, and suddenly I could parse a 1GB log file in... **8 seconds**.

-With a little bit more judicious optimization (leaving some JSON fields out of the Rust struct, skipping some log objects if they were duplicates), I was able to get the runtime for a 1GB log file down to 6.4 seconds.

 So, to recap, here's a table of processing speeds: